RUSSIAN AGRICULTURE’S TOP 5 TRENDS

 According to the Federal Customs Service, overseas sales of Russian wheat grew an estimated 80% between Jan-July 2018, compared with 2017’s levels.
 That’s more than half the world wheat market – exceptional work for a country that 20 years ago was a net wheat importer.

 The Middle East is quickly turning into a major hub for Russian agricultural produce.
-Algeria, Egypt, Lebanon, Turkey and Iran are importing greater quantities of wheat, meslin, and other grains from Russian farmers.
+Algeria, Egypt, Lebanon and Turkey are importing greater quantities of wheat, meslin, and other grains from Russian farmers.

 China is also buying increased volumes of Russian produce.
 Grain exports there have reached historic levels.
 1.23m tons have been shipped to the Chinese market since July 2017.